bob-fornal/work-notes/Cloud/AWS/CSAA/EC2--SSA-Level.md

 ### Capacity Reservations

 * Capacity Reservations ensure EC2 Capacity when needed.
-* Manual or planned end-date for the reservation.
+* Manual or planned end date for the reservation.
-* No need for 1 or 3-year committment.
+* No need for a 1 or 3-year commitment.
-* Capacity access is immediate, billed at start.
+* Capacity access is immediate, billed at the start.
-* Specify: the AZ, number of instances, and instance attributes.
+* Specify the AZ, number of instances, and instance attributes.
-* Comibine with Reserved Instances and Savings Plans to do cost savings.
+* Combine with Reserved Instances and Savings Plans to do cost savings.